Caripson/ProML/docs/interactive_debugging.md

 6.  **Step Through (or Stop):** From here, the developer could:
     *   **Step Over:** Execute the `critique_summary` step and pause again before `revise_summary` to see what the critique looks like.
     *   **Modify Variables:** They could even manually edit the `draft_summary.output.summary` in the debugger to see how the rest of the pipeline would behave with a better draft.
-    *   **Stop:** Stop the execution and go fix the `basic_summarizer.prompt` to produce more detailed drafts.
+    *   **Stop:** Stop the execution and go fix the `basic_summarizer.proml` to produce more detailed drafts.

-By providing a familiar debugging experience, PromptLang would make prompt engineering significantly more productive and accessible to the millions of developers who already rely on these tools for writing traditional code.
+By providing a familiar debugging experience, ProML would make prompt engineering significantly more productive and accessible to the millions of developers who already rely on these tools for writing traditional code.